Building a Transport Package: The Right Way

 default.inc.php

-file and fill in the blank lexicon strings.
-Use these three strings: "Example CMP", "Delete", and "Are you sure?".
-These strings are used by the Example CMP.
-If they're empty, the CMP will still work, but some messages will be blank. - Run LexiconHelper again.
+file and fill in any blank lexicon strings. - Run LexiconHelper again.
 You should see that those strings are no longer reported as empty.

 - You can run CheckProperties if you like, but it won't show much since the Example project doesn't have any (unless you created some).